sumed-h/SyriaTelProject/README.md

 ### Account Length

 We saw that account length doesn't seem to have a significant effect on the overall chance a customer quits SyriaTel's service or not because the means and standard deviations are relatively the same.
 (Std Dev difference was ~0.02 while Mean difference was ~0.06)
--Mean Account Length for Churn: 3.42
+- Mean Account Length for Churn: 3.42
--Standard Deviation Account Length for Churn: 1.32 -Mean Account Length for Not Churn: 3.36
+- Standard Deviation Account Length for Churn: 1.32
+- Mean Account Length for Not Churn: 3.36
--Standard Deviation Account Length for Not Churn: 1.33
+- Standard Deviation Account Length for Not Churn: 1.33

 ![chart1](./Images/AccountLength.jpg)